 My eldest daughters topic at school at the moment is Chinese New Year and its been great to observe her enthusiasm and excitedly tell me new information.
-For example *she* was the one that told me it was the year of the pig.
 We’ve been enjoying sharing books that we have on the festival but there isn’t a great amount that have been newly published since my piece from last year.
 However, I’m sharing ones we have enjoyed and shall add to the blog post if we come across any more.

 I never thought I would be recommending a Peppa Pig book in this blog post, but here i am.
 This board book was only published a couple of months ago and it has proved really popular.
 I was delighted to see Peppa Pig embracing Chinese new year.
 Peppa Pig is a popular BAFTA award winning preschool animation, she is watched by many little ones so it is great to see her sharing a different culture with her audience.
 Ultimately little ones will appreciate that although some festivals may have different names, celebrated by different culture, having fun, dressing up and enjoying lovely food is the key.

 My First Chinese New Year (My First Holiday) by Karen Katz – Square Fish

 Karen Katz writes with simplicity making this an ideal picture book to share with preschoolers and up.
 Witness the little girl in the story preparing for the festival, observing different jobs she does with different members of her family.
 The significance of the colour red is explained, food which is symbolic in Chinese New Year bringing luck is talked about and you see the family enjoy a big parade in their town.
 The language used is suited to its younger audience and the illustrations are just so lovely.
 Karen Katz captures special moments so sweetly.